Gynecology Specialists of Philadelphia

 Many women have uterine fibroids without even knowing it, but in some cases, they can cause painful symptoms and reproductive problems.
-At Gynecology Specialists of Philadelphia, acclaimed gynecological surgeons Sonya Lee, MD and Karen Tang, MD can treat uterine fibroids and know that hysterectomy isn’t the only option.
+At Gynecology Specialists of Philadelphia, acclaimed gynecological surgeon Sonya Lee, MD can treat uterine fibroids and know that hysterectomy isn’t the only option.
 If you suspect you have fibroids and want the most advanced treatment available, call Gynecology Specialists or book an appointment online today.

 Uterine fibroids are benign (non-cancerous) tumors that grow in and around the muscle tissue of your uterus.
 Fibroids vary significantly in size, shape, and location.
 These tumors can develop: